maubanel/GMS2-Space-Rocks/lives/README.md

 Now we need to trigger an alarm 3 seconds in the futue.
 The issue with **alarms** in step events is that if the condition runs every frame (so if the next frame, the score is still => 500) then it will set the alarm again ahead 3 seconds.
 So the alarm will never ring (like hitting snooze every frame).
 So the **alarm** starts at `-1` then we set it to 3.
 So we can put an `if (alarm[2] < 0)`.
 This way the alarm will run once it is set because it has to finish before going back to `-1`.
 It won't run a second time as we will be changing levels.

+We also need to restart the game if the player presses the enter key.
+This is **exaclty** the same as when the player is in the lose screen.
+So we can just add an **or** condition so that the game restarts when a player presses `vk_enter` in either the lose or win screen.

 ![set alarm 2 three seconds out](images/addAlarm2Game.png)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>